AdaCore/spark2014/docs/lrm/source/generic-units.rst

 might be in |SPARK|.]

-[Ada has a rule that legality rules are not enforced in an instance body.
+[Ada has a rule that legality rules are not enforced in an instance body (and, in some cases, in the private part of an instance of a generic package).
 No such rule applies to the restrictions defining which Ada constructs are in |SPARK|.
 For example, a goto statement in an instance body would cause the instantiation to not be in |SPARK|.]

 [Consider the problem of correctly specifying the Global and Depends